Joe Subbiani Exploring Code and Four Dimensions

 Signed Distance Functions (SDFs) for 4D Shapes

-Check out my 4D SDFs written in GLSL here.
+Check out my 4D SDFs written in HLSL here.

 Sphere